mohan-chinnappan-n/SFDC-CI/README.md

 </target>

 ```
-- Jenkins CI tool wakes up by SCM Commit and find this change and deploy this change into **org11**
+- Jenkins CI tool wakes up by SCM Commit and find this change and deploys this change into **org11**

 Jenkins uses this task: